 Noel was diagnosed in February 2002 with Type 1 Diabetes, age 9.
 She has an Associates Degree in Criminal Justice as well as a Bachelors in Criminal Justice-Juvenile Delinquency.
 Noel has a decorated soccer career ranging from the top elite travel teams in her area, ODP (Olympic Development Program), college and professional.
 Noel brings her experience as someone from the US who has battled diabetes whilst playing elite soccer.
 Her twitter handle is: @nmaxinek

 Alex gained his masters degree from the University of Stirling (Scotland’s national centre of sporting excellence).
 Having also played futsal for stirling, Alex looks to combine his experiences in football, futsal and psychology to help improve the experience of people living with Diabetes involved in football.
 His twitter handle is: @alex_acr

-Harley Jean is currently studying a Full-time MSc in Sports Coaching at The University of Worcester, where she is also employed as the Football Development Officer (FDO).
+Harley Jean is currently studying towards her PhD at The University of Worcester.
 Her football career began at Birmingham City Ladies, where she then represented England Ladies at U19s.
 Moves to Wolverhampton Wanderers and West Bromwich Albion Ladies followed whilst also recently signing for Birmingham Wolves Futsal Club.
 Harley Jean has recognised her interest in The Diabetes Football Community and has joined with huge ambitions to drive the project further whilst reaching as many individuals as possible!